-Even if you do determine that you have found a Coral Snake, I can think of very few instances, when killing such an animal, is the best option.
-They are so incredibly shy, that accidental bites (an instance where someone was not picking up or harassing the animal) are virtually unheard of.
+Even if you do determine that you have found a Coral Snake, there are very few instances, when killing such an animal, is the best option.
+They are so incredibly shy, that accidental bites (instances where someone was not picking up or harassing the animal) are almost unheard of.

 There are some 32 species of rattlesnakes, with even more subspecies.
 This family of snake is wide-ranging and diverse.
 They can differ drastically is size, habitat, color and pattern.
 However different they may be, rattlesnakes still have one defining characteristic in the United States, that is identifiable both by sight and sound.
 This of course, is the rattle.
 In the U.S., they’ve all got them.
 Babies have them, females have them, Pygmy Rattlesnakes have them, and so forth.
 The tail is your best indicator, in identifying if a snake is a rattler or not.

 There are no rattlesnake/harmless snake hybrids roaming the hills that look harmless, but have the venom of a rattler.
 There are plenty of urban myths out there to suggest otherwise, but rest assured, they are not based in fact.
-I’ll go ahead and post several photos of various species of rattler, showing that they all have that one definitive characteristic in common.
+We’ll go ahead and post several photos of various species of rattlesnakes, showing that they all have that one definitive characteristic in common.